 Configuration specification

-The third and the most important for a AUTOSAR user, it tells you the configuration parameter that should come in this piece of code and therefore the different options to configure in the AUTOSAR tool you have been using.
-The information is group in as a series of tables and divided and what is called “Containers”, you can easily get lost trying to navigate this containers, but let me give you a clue, just write the most important info from this tables in a YAML notation.
+The third and most important section for an AUTOSAR user is the one that tells you the configuration parameters to include in the code, as well as the different options you need to configure in the AUTOSAR tool you’re using.
+The information is grouped into a series of tables, organized within what are called "Containers."
+It can be easy to get lost trying to navigate through these containers, but here’s a tip: simply write the most important information from these tables in YAML notation.

 Port: # Configuration of the Port module.